Steps for Thriving

 3. Connect with others

 Cultivating social connections – and avoiding social isolation – is one of the best ways to build resilience.
 Connection with other people who support you is healing.
 Positive peer relationships and supportive interaction with family, faculty, and staff are known to be important factors in students’ academic performance and emotional well-being.
+Motivational Interviewing can be a useful tool in helping yourself or others through change.
+The skills from Motivational Interviewing can also be beneficial to improving social connectedness and relationships.

 4. Get some exercise